• Skip to main content

 • 8 Reasons Why I’m Not a Dividend Income Investor

-The 7 Best Gold ETFs To Diversify With the Shiny Metal
+The 7 Best Gold ETFs To Diversify With Shiny Metal in 2025

-Gold is a popular diversifier in investment portfolios to reduce volatility and risk and to hedge against inflation and currency devaluation.
-Here we explore the best gold ETFs to get exposure to the shiny metal.
+Gold is a popular diversifier in investment portfolios to reduce volatility and risk and to hedge against inflation, currency devaluation, and uncertainty.
+Here we explore the best gold ETFs to get exposure to the shiny metal for 2025.

 Contents